lcdumort/lcdumort.github.io/docs/_pages/about.md

 ---

-I am a 1st year PhD student at the Department of Physical Engineering, Ghent University.
-My research concentration is developing new, machine learning based optimization techniques for reactive molecular dynamics.
-I am interested in learning more about state-of-the-art learning methods, and applying them to solve real world problems.
+I am a 1st year PhD student at the Center for Molecular Modeling, Faculty of Sciences, Ghent University.
+My research concentration is developing machine learning based optimization techniques for reactive molecular dynamics.
+I am interested in learning more about state-of-the-art learning methods, and applying them to solve classical scientific problems.

 ### Education: